Epernay or Reims: 6 Factors to Help You Decide

 Reims Ville train station

-Reims is located only 45 minutes from Paris by high-speed train.
-You’ll hardly have time to finish your morning coffee before you realize you’ve arrived.
-It goes by that quickly.
+Reims is just a quick 45-minute ride from Paris by high-speed train.
+You’ll barely have time to finish your morning coffee before you’re pulling into the station.
+It’s that fast.

 Paris to Reims: 45 minutes